Rexcrazy804/booru-flake/README.md

-# Purely Functional Reproducable Image Library
+# Simple auto categorizing image library
 Booru-flake is a nixos module for declaratively storing and auto categorizing your collection of danbooru images based on characters, copyrights, and artists.
 Letting you reference images throughout your nixos configuration with ease